A Guide to Understanding Water Treatment

 Wastewater Treatment

-Wastewater refers to any used or polluted form of water, generated after different types of uses and applications.
+This refers to any used or polluted form of water, generated after different types of uses and applications.
 Its sources include rainwater runoff and human activities.
-Wastewater treatment is key to removing any contaminants and being able to convert the quality of wastewater and turn it into an effluent that can be safe to return to the water cycle.
+Wastewater treatment is key to removing any contaminants and improving the quality of wastewater and turn it into an effluent that can be safe to return to the water cycle.

 FAQs About Water Treatment